Frequently Asked Questions (FAQ)

 Application for Deferment/Cancellation/Replacement of Examination

-Candidates who are unable to sit for a particular examination on the scheduled date are required to appeal and submit the relevant documents to NTUC LearningHub in person as early as possible from the exam date.
-Only hospitalisation and compassionate reasons will be considered.
+Candidates who are unable to sit for a particular examination on the scheduled date are required to appeal and submit the relevant documents to NTUC LearningHub in person within 7 days from the exam date to request for a deferment of the examination.

 All appeals are subjected to the approval of NTUC LearningHub.
 All applications are subjected to an administrative charge of S$85.60 (incl.
 GST) per candidate per transaction.